doabell/benu/README.md

 Clone the repository and `npm ci` or `npm install`.

-Set `DATABASE_URL` as an environment variable in production.

 ## API Routes

 [Next.js API Routes](https://nextjs.org/docs/api-routes/introduction) are billed in Vercel as [Serverless Functions](https://vercel.com/docs/concepts/limits/usage#serverless-functions).